Primary Endpoint

 PAPILLON: Evaluating the EGFR-targeting therapy with chemotherapy for first-line EGFR exon 20 insertion mutations1

-PAPILLON was a randomized, open-label, multicenter, Phase 3 study in 308 patients, comparing treatment with RYBREVANT® in combination with chemotherapy vs chemotherapy alone in patients with previously untreated, locally advanced or metastatic NSCLC with documented EGFR exon 20 insertion mutations, an ECOG PS of 0 or 1, and adequate organ and bone marrow function.1,2*
+PAPILLON was a randomized, open-label, multicenter, Phase 3 trial in 308 patients, comparing treatment with RYBREVANT® in combination with chemotherapy vs chemotherapy alone for patients with previously untreated, locally advanced or metastatic NSCLC with documented EGFR exon 20 insertion mutations, an ECOG PS of 0 or 1, and adequate organ and bone marrow function.1,2*

 Primary Endpoint1,2: